mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ### Option 1

-You can use paths imports to avoid pulling in unused modules.
+You can use path imports to avoid pulling in unused modules.
 For instance, instead of:

 ```js
 import { Button, TextField } from '@material-ui/core';